Nighttime photo of the new Lima Airport terminal sign taken by a local airport taxi driver, showing travelers the updated terminal entrance in 2025.

 Baggage Claim

 Upon arrival you will land on the third floor of the new terminal, and have to make your way to the first floor for baggage claims.
-And as you can see in my photo above, Baggage Claims can become a bit crazy.Â
+And as you can see in my photos above, the baggage claim area is clean and looks well organized.

 How To Find Your Baggage Quicker